mknnj/kube-apilibrary/README.md

 * EPOCHS
 * TRAINING_SET_SIZE

-Those are values you have specified in the POST request and you can get them in your code from the API Instance
+Those are values you have specified in the CLI command and you can get them in your code from the API Instance.
+It is recommended to use their values in your code because:
+* You already specified them in the run-scheduler command, you can easily control them from there if you need to.
+* Their value is used by the optimizer to estimate the remaining time for your job.
+If you don't use the values from the environment variables you need to be careful and make sure you use the same values in your code or otherwise these estimation won't be truthful.
+Your job may be heavily penalized by being preempted or given less resources if it exceedes the estimated completion time.

 ---
+### Job restarting
 The scheduler may stop and restart your job, in order to restore the correct running state of your job you need checkpoint and checkpoint loading.
 It's recommended to exploit the API Instance attributes:
 * RESTARTED: bool to check that tells if you need to reload a checkpoint
 * EPOCHS_DONE: number of epochs already done, used to restore training state in TensorFlow